-Your first of a few Nike Missile Sites along your drive.
-This one in particular offers up some of the most incredible aerial views of downtown San Francisco and the Golden Gate Bridge.
+Vista Point, San Francisco will be our first of a few Nike Missile Sites along your drive of the Marin Headlands, San Francisco.
+This spot in particular offers some of the most incredible aerial views of downtown San Francisco and the Golden Gate Bridge.
 This Nike Missile Launch site operated from 1955 to 1977 with its counterpart SF-87CS located later in the drive near Fort Cronkhite.

 While taking in the breathtaking sites, don’t forget to wander the tunnels located here.
-You might just run into the famed Tunnel Singer [Video], or find the replicas of the Lascaux cave drawings. http://acme.com/jef/nike/mvc-1085.jpg
+You might just run into the famed Tunnel Singer,or find the replicas of the Lascaux cave drawings.

-Unless you stop and get out of your car, this battery will be seen as three large concrete structures ass you pass by down Conzelman Road.
+Unless you stop and get out of your car, this battery will be seen as three large concrete structures from Conzelman Road.
 Active through WWI and WWII from 1905 to 1948, it’s hard to escape the feeling of driving straight through history.
 Which you absolutely are.
 More history on Battery Rathbone-McIndoe can be found here.

-Follow Conzelman Road at your leisure for 4 miles until it intersects with Field Road, go right.
+Follow Conzelman Road at your leisure for 4 miles until it intersects with Field Road, and turn left.

 Point Bonita Lighthouse

-If you opt to go left on Field Road for a quick detour, you will find Battery Mendell and an available hike out to Point Bonita Lighthouse.
-Watching over the entrance to the San Francisco Bay, the lighthouse was built in 1855 and was the third lighthouse in the US on the west coast.
+We’re turning left on Field Road, which is a quick detour.
+You’ll find Battery Mendell and a potential hike to Point Bonita Lighthouse.
+Watching over the entrance to the San Francisco Bay, the lighthouse was built in 1855 and was the third lighthouse in the US on the West Coast.
 The hike is a half mile and can get quite steep in parts, so bring some good shoes.

 Nike Missile Control Site SF-88